What is therapy?

-Therapy means safety.
-My office is a place where there is no judgment, and your feelings and opinions are safe, confidential, and valued.
-If you are to be your most authentic self, then you must experience acceptance, and that is the root of therapy.
-I will hold a safe space for you to search your emotions, your ideas, your past, your dreams, and your desires in order to free you to become your authentic and happy self.
-I can help you work with trauma, addictions, depression, anxiety, relationship issues, or spiritual seeking.
-We will work together to help you find your own inner compass, your own guiding star.
+Therapy means safety, first & foremost.
+In my office, there is no judgment.
+Your feelings, opinions, and beliefs are safe, confidential & valued.
+If you are to be your most authentic self, then you must experience acceptance, which is, to me, the root of therapy.
+I will hold a safe space for you to search your emotions, upr ideas,your past, your dreams, and your desires in order to free you to become your authentic self.

 The Power of Dreams